 Unit Linked Life Insurance Policy (ULIP)

 This policy pays an amount on your death and a maturity amount if you survive the term.
-However unlike a traditional participating policy, the maturity amount is more dependent on your investment choices than the profits of the life insurance company.
-Your policy is invested in funds and divided into ‘units’ similar to the units of a mutual fund.
+However unlike a traditional participating policy, the maturity amount is more dependent on your investment choices rather than the profits of the life insurance company.
+Your policy is invested in funds and divided into ‘units’ similar to those of a mutual fund.
 You typically get a lot of freedom to choose the type of fund your money will be invested in.

 Non-participating Non-linked endowment plan

 A non-participating policy defines exactly how much your family will get on your death and how much you will get on the maturity of the policy.
 There is no variable or investment linked component.
 You know before-hand exactly how much you will get, in each scenario.

 Let’s say Mr. X has a ₹1 crore ICICI Pru iProtect Smart life insurance policy in place.
 He has paid insurance premiums for three years.
 In this example, we will take the premium as ₹ 540^` per month which comes to ₹ 19,440 in total premiums paid.